KV Cache Steering for Controlling Frozen LLMs: Experiments

 To evaluate the effectiveness of cache steering in inducing reasoning behavior, we compare it against several baselines: standard greedy decoding (no intervention), CoT prompting (appending “Let’s think step by step” to the prompt), and activation steering.
 We also evaluate a hybrid approach that combines CoT prompting with cache steering.
 As shown in Table~\ref{tab:main_table} (greedy part), cache steering consistently outperforms the baseline and often leads to performance gains over the CoT prompting.
 Furthermore, the combination of CoT prompting with cache steering leads to additional gains in more than half of the cases, indicating the complementary nature of both techniques.
 Notably, cache steering surpasses activation steering in almost all cases.

-Additionally, we report the mean number of generated tokens per model, averaged over all datasets, in Table~\ref{tab:averaged_n_tokens} (the individual results for each dataset-pair can be found in Appendix~\ref{app:token_length}).
-Cache steering leads to longer outputs, exceeding even CoT-prompted completions, suggesting that the intervention encourages more elaborate reasoning, even without explicit prompting.
-Taking into account the results from both tables, we can conclude that cache steering leads to more elaborate reasoning.
-Importantly, even though cache steering is effective at inducing reasoning, this alone does not guarantee higher accuracy on the benchmarks.
-In some cases, it induces reasoning traces that are well-structured and plausible but arrive at incorrect conclusions (e.g., due to question ambiguity or alternative valid interpretations).
-We also observe that failures or the models to tie complex reasoning back to the choice labels (i.e., generating the correct answer but the wrong label) sometimes cause correct reasoning traces to be scored as incorrect.
-We encourage readers to examine qualitative outputs in the code repository, where the steering effect is visible in the structure and style of responses.
-We also provide several qualitative examples in Appendix~\ref{qualitative_examples}.
+Additionally, we report the mean number of generated tokens per model, averaged over all datasets, in Table~\ref{tab:averaged_n_tokens} (results for each dataset-pair can be found in Appendix~\ref{app:token_length}).
+Cache steering leads to longer outputs, suggesting that the intervention encourages reasoning even without explicit prompting.
+Taking into account the results from both tables, we can conclude that cache steering leads to well-structured reasoning traces, whcih can be further confirmed by examining qualitative examples in Appendix~\ref{qualitative_examples}.

-\paragraph{Qualitative examination.} To verify that cache steering indeed induces reasoning behaviors, we present several representative completions in Appendix~\ref{qualitative_examples}.
-In nearly all cases, cache steering causes the model to produce multi-step, logically structured answers, even when the baseline outputs are shallow or abrupt.
+To complement our main results on small and medium-sized models, we evaluate cache steering on a larger model (Llama-3.1-70B) and more challenging benchmarks.
+The results in Table~\ref{tab:hard_benchmarks} show +4.6\% accuracy on GPQA Diamond and +7.4\% on a MATH subset.
+These gains are even stronger than those observed on small models, where limited base capabilities can bottleneck the benefits of induced reasoning.
+This suggests that cache steering has the potential to scale effectively with model size.

 \paragraph{Stability under sampling.} The right side of Table~\ref{tab:main_table} reports results under sampling-based decoding, comparing cache steering to the baseline across multiple models and tasks.
-We observe that cache steering produces consistent performance improvements or maintains parity with the baseline, indicating that the intervention leads to stable and meaningful shifts in the model’s logits.
+We observe that cache steering produces consistent performance improvements or maintains parity with the baseline, indicating that the intervention leads to stable and meaningful \textit{shift in logits}.
 Rather than injecting noise or introducing erratic behavior, cache steering systematically biases the model toward more structured reasoning even under stochastic generation.
 The relatively low standard deviations across runs further support the robustness of the effect.